joeydwilcher/my-awesomewm-config/README.md

 - First have [awesomewm](https://awesomewm.org) installed
 - Then just copy / paste (or git clone) the files into ~/.config/awesome
 - Customize as you see fit

+## Usage
+To use this without customization, create a ~/Pictures/papes folder and fill it with some dope wallpapes